RemiBou/remibou.github.io/_posts/2020-01-29-Test-your-JSInterop-code-with-cypress.md

 }
 ```

 You see the problem ?
 No ?
-Well it's not easy :
+Well it's not obvious :
-- types are defined by window. eg : if you have an iframe then the type "Function" inside the iframe is not the same as the "Function" type in the parent.
+- In JS types are defined by window. eg : if you have an iframe then the type "Function" inside the iframe is not the same as the "Function" type in the parent.
-- cy uses iframes for running the tests (that's why you are not limited like in WebDriver)
+- Cypress uses iframes for running the tests (that's why you are not limited like in WebDriver)
-- when you call cy.spy, it changes the definition of console.log, so its type becomes a "Function" in the context of the test runner iframe.
+- when you call cy.spy, it changes the definition of console.log, so its type becomes a "Function" in the context of the runner iframe, not the app.

 ## How do I fix this ?

-Fortunately js allows us to do very stupid things, like change an object prototype on the fly !
-After the fix, my code cypress test becomes this
+Fortunately Javascript allows us to do very stupid things, like changing an object prototype on the fly !
+After the fix, my Cypress code test looks this :

 ```js